bywatersolutions/koha-plugin-item-recalls/README.md

 # For Recalls to Happen:

--Item must be checked out
+*Item must be checked out

--Item must be on hold
+*Item must be on hold

--For a patron to place a recall on the hold- they need to be the first person on hold and the hold must be an item level hold.
+*For a patron to place a recall on the hold- they need to be the first person on hold and the hold must be an item level hold.

--Must have a rule allowing item recall
+*Must have a rule allowing item recall

 To configure rules for the ability to recall the holds- Manage Plugins, Configure “Recall Holds Plugin”